GenesisFR/HowToBecomeGoodAtShooters/README.md

 \- check if rushers from all factions have less HP than snipers
 \- check if the Demolisher Firefly trick works on mini-tanks (https://www.reddit.com/r/thedivision/comments/n9l7xs/how_to_destroy_warhounds_in_a_easy_way_a_hidden)
 \- enhance all faction sections with weak point information (https://www.reddit.com/r/thedivision/comments/fjmpxv/now_that_firefly_pathing_is_mostly_fixed_the, https://www.reddit.com/r/thedivision/wiki/thedivision2/guides/basics/factions and https://www.reddit.com/r/thedivision/wiki/thedivision2/guides/endgame/wony_factions)
-\- fill the Builds section
 \- fill the Group play section
-\- fill the Inventory management section
-\- fill the Optimization section
 \- fill the Playing off first contact section
-\- fill the Playing shotgun section
-\- fill the Sounding section
 \- fill the Target prioritization section
 \- test if the Stinger Hive actually scales with explosive damage and DTA
 \- test if shooting Warhounds weak points with the TAC-50 can instakill them